laboon/ebook/text/15_testing_basics.md

 2. Add an item to a shopping cart which already contains an item
 3. Remove an item from a shopping cart which already contains an item

-These are all on the __happy path__.
-There are no errors, a user is likely to do them, the system is operating well, etc.  Now let us consider some edge cases:
+These are all on the __happy path__ - a case where with valid, usual input and no problems occur.
+There are no errors or exceptions generated, a user is likely to do them, the system is operating well, etc.  Now let us consider some edge cases:

 1. The user attempts to add 1,000 items to the shopping cart at the same time
 2. The user attempts to hit "remove" on a shopping cart with no items in it